JnyJny/springer_downloader/README.md

 - German

 The available topics are:
 
-- `All Disciplines`, all,
+- _All Disciplines_, all,
-- `Emergency Nursing`, med.
+- _Emergency Nursing_, med.

-Note: The Emergency Nursing topic is not currently available in English.
+Note: The _Emergency Nursing_ topic is not available in English.

 **Usage**: